Why a cash-out refinance can still be a good idea, even as rates rise

 Because home prices have been shooting up the past few years, homeowners are sitting on record levels of equity: an aggregate of $20 trillion in tappable equity currently, TransUnion estimates.

-“Especially with inflation on a tear, that means that consumers are putting more on credit cards and they’re putting more on personal loans, which are absolutely standard things that we see when inflation goes up,” Mellman says, adding that taking advantage of all that equity in reserve can make some of those stopgap financing tactics more affordable.
+“Especially with inflation on a tear, that means that consumers are putting more on credit cards and they’re putting more on personal loans, which are absolutely standard things that we see when inflation goes up,” said Mellman, adding that taking advantage of all that equity in reserve can make some of those stopgap financing tactics more affordable.

 However, Kan says it’s important for homeowners to really run the numbers before drawing down their equity.

-“There’s a lot of financial gymnastics,” says Kan.
+“There’s a lot of financial gymnastics,” Kan said.
 “For some people, getting a cash-out is certainly a better choice than financing it through a credit card or some other means, but they have to be able to stay current and qualify for that mortgage.”

 Alternatives to cash-out refis

-Especially with mortgage rates trending upward, homeowners looking to tap their equity may want to consider other options, like home equity lines of credit (HELOCs) or home equity loans.
+Especially with mortgage rates trending upward, homeowners looking to tap their equity may want to consider other options, like home equity lines of credit, known as HELOCs, or home equity loans.

-HELOCs and home equity loans allow you to keep your primary mortgage in place — so if you have a pandemic-era 3 percent interest rate, you can tap your equity without raising the monthly payment on that initial loan.
+HELOCs and home equity loans allow you to keep your primary mortgage in place – so if you have a pandemic-era 3% interest rate, you can tap your equity without raising the monthly payment on that initial loan.

 But, HELOCs and home equity loans have some drawbacks, too.